Skip to the content.

 More about Code chunks

 By this point, we have mentioned the word “knit” quite a few times, and you have installed and loaded the knitr package too.
-But, we have not yet fully defined what it is. knitr is an R package, developed by Yihui Xie, designed to convert RMarkdown and a couple of other file formats into a final report document in HTML or PDF or other formats.
+But, we have not yet fully defined what it is. knitr is an R package, developed by Yihui Xie, designed to convert RMarkdown and a couple of other file formats into a final report document in HTML, PDF or other formats.

 The knitr package provides a lot of customization options for code chunks embedded within the file.
 These options are written in the form of tag=value.